dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 As a `Java Enterprise Edition <http://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition>`_ 7 (Java EE 7) application, Dataverse requires an applications server to run.

-Glassfish 4.1+ is required, which can be downloaded from http://glassfish.java.net
+Glassfish 4.1+ is required, which can be downloaded from http://glassfish.java.net (No need if you use Netbeans)

 Recommend Glassfish version no more than 4.1.
-Glassfish comes with Netbeans, so when download Netbeans version is: https://netbeans.org/downloads/8.0.2/
+And this Glassfish comes with Netbeans, so when download Netbeans version is: https://netbeans.org/downloads/8.0.2/

 PostgreSQL
 ~~~~~~~~~~

 PostgreSQL 9.x is required and can be downloaded from http://postgresql.org

-Because JDBC driver for Dataverse 4.2.1 only supports PostgreSQL 9.1 hence download is http://www.enterprisedb.com/products-services-training/pgdownload#osx (Installer version Version 9.1.19) - You can install PostgreSQL with homebrew alternatively, I found it easier with enterpriseDB, you will also get pgAdmin.
+Because JDBC driver for Dataverse 4.2.1 only supports PostgreSQL 9.1 hence download is http://www.enterprisedb.com/products-services-training/pgdownload#osx (Installer version Version 9.1.19) - You can install PostgreSQL with homebrew alternatively, I found it easier with enterpriseDB, you will also get pgAdmin in enterpriseDB.

 Solr
 ~~~~